How to prepare your organization for the new Whistleblowing legislation

 Some of the differences that I think are important to highlight is that in the previous act, only employees and hired labor were protected.
 With the new legislation, an expanded group of people is protected, including employees, consultants, candidates, shareholders, volunteers, interns, and more.
 People connected to the reporting person, such as colleagues or relatives, are also protected.

-According to the new law, to be protected against retaliation the report must contain irregularities of public interest or implicate breaches of the Union Law observed in a work-related context.
-Whereas the previous legislation stated that people were only protected if reporting “serious irregularities”.
-This is an important change since it broadens the scope of what people can report and still be protected.
+According to the new law, to be protected against retaliation, the report must contain irregularities of public interest or implicate breaches of Union Law observed in a work-related context.
+Whereas the previous legislation stated that people were only protected if reporting "serious irregularities".
+This is an important change as it broadens the scope of what people can report and still be protected

-Furthermore, the new legislation does not only include protection against retaliation due to reporting irregularities but also protection against actions that are hindering reporting.
+Furthermore, the new legislation does not only include protection against retaliation due to reporting irregularities, but also protection against actions that hinder reporting

 Something that has been broadly discussed is the new requirement placed on companies to introduce internal reporting channels.
 This means that the new act is not only stipulating what kind of protection a reporting person has against reprisals but also sets up requirements on how the reporting actually should take place.